 A key-value store is a database that operates similar to a Python dictionary but stored in a file.
 There are the important get and set methods that the dictionary contains, but the key-value store will also provide an API for saving to disk, loading from disk, range queries of our data, and others.
 Our goal will be to create an easy to use, flexible, and adaptable key value store that other developers could use in their projects.

-These projects are meant to be challenging to better prepare you for the real world, so don't be discouraged if you have to refer back to previous missions.
+These projects are meant to be challenging to better prepare you for the real world, so don't be discouraged if you have to refer back to previous lessons.
 And as with all guided projects, we encourage you to experiment and extend your project after you’ve completed the guided instructions, taking it in unique directions to make it a more compelling addition to your portfolio!

 1. Motivation for a Key-Value Store